I was thrilled to be a guest on the Association Adviser podcast. Naylor CEO Christine…

 By “creating the content,” I mean providing the words, images, multimedia and all other elements involved with this particular piece of content.
 In the case where the content is the product, it also means ensuring that the related content is created – press releases, tweets, etc.

-Optimize means adding the appropriate keywords and metadata.
+“Optimize” means adding the appropriate keywords and metadata.
 This is sometimes overlooked or done in a separate process by separate people, but doing it together saves time and rework.
 Why?
-Keywords, for example, aren’t something that is just in the page’s metadata but needs to be used in a conscious, consistent way in the text itself, so the person determining the best keywords for a particular page needs to communicate that to the person writing the actual content.
+Keywords, for example, shouldn’t only be in the page’s metadata, but need to be used in a conscious, consistent way in the text itself, so the person determining the best keywords for a particular page needs to communicate that to the person writing the actual content.
 This ties back to the “conceive” step, because the keywords should stem from the initial goals for creating this content – and if this happens well, the content creation and optimization will be in synch and will work together to ensure that the content can do what it’s supposed to.

 Optimization is a separate art, because the major search engines change what they do and don’t look at over time.
-The person charged with optimizing a site’s content also has time to stay tuned into the specific terms and phrases that the site’s audience uses to look for content, so they can recommend user-focused terms for the content.
-The content creator, on the other hand, may be more tuned in to the business needs of the content, so it’s important for them to work together.
+The person charged with optimizing a site’s content stays tuned into the specific terms and phrases the site’s audience uses to look for content, so they can recommend user-focused terms for the content.
+The content creator may be more tuned in to the business needs of the content, so it’s important for them to work together.

 Step 3: Publish the information online.